CAR FROM JAPAN - Find best deals of used cars from reliable Japanese sellersSearch Car

 Most cars on the road today have alloy wheels.(Photo Source: bmw)

 Most cars manufactured today come with the standard alloy wheels.
-They are also called aluminum wheels, which is made from a blend of aluminum and nickel.
+They are also called aluminum wheels, which are made from a blend of aluminum and nickel.

 They are more appealing to the eyes than steel wheels, but much more lightweight yet strong and durable.
 Lower weight means less suspension on your car, better acceleration and higher fuel economy.